+Therefore, numerous studies have sought to address these disparities by establishing benchmarks to assess cultural commonsense knowledge \cite{li-etal-2024-foodieqa,nayak-etal-2024-benchmarking,zhou-etal-2025-hanfu,onohara-etal-2025-jmmmu} and cultural bias \cite{ramezani-xu-2023-knowledge,dey-etal-2025-llms}.
+For instance, CultureAtlas \cite{fung2024massivelymulticulturalknowledgeacquisition} introduces a multicultural dataset derived from Wikipedia, covering a wide range of ethnolinguistic groups.
+Similarly, CVQA \cite{romero2024cvqa} curates a benchmark of culturally driven images and questions across languages to assess the cultural awareness of LLMs.
+This research trend has spanned diverse linguistic contexts, including benchmarks tailored for Arabic \cite{naous-etal-2024-beer}, Italian \cite{seveso-etal-2025-italic}, and under-represented languages such as Urdu \cite{hashmat-etal-2025-pakbbq} and Southeast Asian languages \cite{satar-etal-2025-seeing}.
 However, these studies predominantly focus on declarative cultural commonsense knowledge regarding geography, history, or customs, which overlooks the nuanced dynamics through which specific cultural frameworks modulate the subjective and affective interpretation of information.
-Although recent research on cross-cultural emotion understanding has begun to explore this issue \cite{mohamed-etal-2022-artelingo, mohamed2024no, belay-etal-2025-culemo}, such efforts are typically confined to narrowly defined domains (e.g., art appreciation) or restricted to a single modality.
+Although recent research on cross-cultural emotion understanding has begun to explore this issue \cite{mohamed-etal-2022-artelingo, mohamed2024no, belay-etal-2025-culemo, Hu_Wang_Xie_Li_Ma_Guo_2026}, such efforts are typically confined to narrowly defined domains (e.g., art appreciation) or restricted to a single modality.
 In practice, culturally conditioned emotional divergence frequently arises in everyday scenarios.
 As illustrated in Figure \ref{fig:intro_case}, a scene featuring white lanterns typically elicits an affective response of mourning within East Asian sociocultural contexts because of their symbolic association with funerary rites.
 Conversely, observers from different cultural backgrounds may interpret the same scene as conveying tranquility or even festive contentment.
 This example highlights a fundamental challenge in affective understanding: semantic equivalence across languages or visual scenes does not imply emotional equivalence across cultures.